mononz/Crypz/README.md

 Ensure you have at least Node 8.11 installed.
 Recommened using [nvm](https://github.com/creationix/nvm) to manage node versions
 > npm install -g firebase-tools

-Create the .firebaserc project file
+Create the .firebaserc file
-> cp .firebaserc.template .firebaserc
+> firebase login
+> firebase use --add
+> Enter a name like 'default' as the alias after you select the project

 Update line 3 of the .firebaserc file with your project name
 > "default": "firebase-project-name"